axelhahn/ahcrawler/README.md

   - security headers
 - check ssl certificate (if your website uses https)
 - show stored server cookies during crawling and following links
-- show webite errors, warnings based on http status code (a.k.a. linkchecker) with giving hints what to do at which status code
+- show website errors, warnings based on http status code (a.k.a. linkchecker) with giving hints what to do at which status code
 - for a given url: display where it is used and where it links to showing as cascade on redirects (30x status in repsonse header)